 Symbolism, Imagery, Allegory

 These dogs figure in several major scenes and tend to be symbolically linked to Heathcliff.
-For example, when Lockwood tries to enter Wuthering Heights at the beginning of the novel, he finds not only several locked gates but also a pack of dogs preventing entry. "[T]wo hairy monsters" (3.101) with the names Gnasher and Wolf attack Lockwood, their lack of hospitality seeming to reflect that of their master.
+For example, when Lockwood tries to enter Wuthering Heights at the beginning of the novel, he finds not only several locked gates but also a pack of dogs preventing entry. "[T]wo hairy monsters" (3.101) with the names Gnasher and Wolf (eek!) attack Lockwood, and their lack of hospitality seems to reflect that of their master.